erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

 Cloud9 provides an "auto-hibernation" setting to save cost.
 This appears to stop the associated EC2 instance.
 Opening the IDE after manually stopping the instance restarts it.

 Cloud9 configures EC2 and EBS, but I remember seeing a doc mention security is still our responsibility.
 The [Node docs](http://docs.aws.amazon.com/cloud9/latest/user-guide/sample-nodejs.html) describe an easy way to stay up to date: `sudo yum -y update`.

+Aside: the Lambda editor seems like a simplified Cloud9 IDE 🤔

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.